software-mansion/react-native-gesture-handler/docs/handler-pan.md

 ## Properties

 See [set of properties inherited from base handler class](handler-common.md#properties).
-Below is a list of properties specific to `LongPressGestureHandler` component:
+Below is a list of properties specific to `PanGestureHandler` component:

 ---
 ### `minDist`